ApiLogicServer/Docs/includes/abbreviations.md

 *[ad hoc integrations]: Self-serve APIs support unplanned integrations - authorized users can retrieve the attributes and related data they want, without custom server development
 *[Ad Doc Integration]: Self-serve APIs support unplanned integrations - authorized users can retrieve the attributes and related data they want, without custom server development
 *[ETL]: A traditional application integration approach - nightly Extract runs to obtain data, Transfer it to other systems, and Load it for local access.
+*[API Automation]: Create APIs with 1 command, instead of time-consuming and complex framework-based development *[Logic Automation]: Declare logic with spreadsheet-like Rules that are 40X more concise than code, add Python as required